-Yes, you can make the dough 2 -3 days in advance and store it in a refrigerator until you ready to roll it into balls.
+Yes, you can definitely prepare the cookie dough ahead of time.
+It can be made two to three days in advance and stored in the refrigerator until you're ready to roll it into balls and bake.

 If you make this recipe, please leave me a comment below and rate it.
 I always appreciate the feedback.
 Also, you can follow me on Facebook, Instagram, or Pinterest.

 - In a small bowl mash the banana.
 You can either use a fork or a cocktail muddler.